CalHenry/job-scraper-llm-comparison/README.md

 - Polars: 0.04s

 To compare the differences between the LLM's output and Polars's output, I used *git diff* on JSON files.
 I selected the offer_3 that showcases most of the differences.

+Let's detail the git diff:
 **White text** is present in **both**.
 <span style="color:green">**Green text**</span> is only present in the **LLM's output**
 <span style="color:red">**Red text**</span> is only present in the **Polars's output**

-Let's detail the git diff.

 **1.** Content is the same for both as well as small differences that don't have any impact on the meaning.
 ![small_diff_and_normal](screenshots/small_diff_and_normal.png)